 During the first 10 to 14 days, most newborns will sleep more than they do anything else (as much as 18 to 22 hours a day).
 Some babies, on the other hand, are awake for longer periods of time with no apparent problems.
 In either case, it is best to allow your child to determine the amount of sleep wanted and needed.

 What Sleep Position is Best for My Newborn?

-The American Academy of Pediatrics now recommends that infants be placed on their backs or sides when sleeping.
-These positions have been shown to reduce the risk of SIDS (Sudden Infant Death Syndrome) in infants.
+The American Academy of Pediatrics now recommends that infants be placed on their backs when sleeping.
+Back sleeping has been shown to reduce the risk of SIDS (Sudden Infant Death Syndrome) in infants.
 When laying your baby down to sleep, always place them on their back.
 Remember, back is best.